Pete Isensee

 technical support.

-stacks, queues, smart and auto pointers (in the days before the STL was widely
+stacks, queues, smart and auto pointers in the days before the C++ Standard

 region clipping, memory allocation routines and graphics blitting loops.